torreytooj/conspecmaterials/wp-content/plugins/logo-carousel-slider/readme.txt

 *   Touch and Swipe enabled so works great on devices like iPhone, iPad, Blackberry, Android etc.
 *   Support all modern browsers.
 *   Very lightweight.
-*   Enternal/external logo linking.
+*   External/external logo linking.
 *   Display logo with or without title.
 *   Display logo with or without border around.
 *   Settings panel.
 *   Control number of logos to be displayed.
 *   Unlimited logos display.
 *   Auto logos resize and crop.
+*   Image upscaling enable/disable.
 *   Autoplay control.
 *   Navigation arrows.
+*   Pagination.
 *   Logo hover effect enable/disable.
-*   Pagination.
+*   Slider title font size and color change options.
 *   Translation ready.
 *   RTL support.
 *   Many more…

-More amazing features available in [__Pro version__](http://adlplugins.com/plugin/logo-carousel-slider-pro).
+More amazing features available in [__Pro version__](https://adlplugins.com/plugin/logo-carousel-slider-pro).

 = Features of the Pro version =
-*   It has all the features of the free version.
 *   Advanced shortcode generator.
 No more pain of understanding shortcode attributes and write them.
 *   Advanced settings panel.
 *   Unique settings for each logo carousel slider.
-*   Unlimited logo carousel sliders with differnt logos.
+*   Unlimited logo carousel sliders with different logos.
 *   Multiple logo carousel sliders on one page.
 *   Logos categorization.
 *   Logos displaying from latest and older published, category, logo id, specific month and year.